jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 ```

 3. **Another Source file - main.cpp**
-The main function is the entry point of the program, the main function calls the addNumber functions with arguements
+The main function is the entry point of the program, the main function calls the addNumber functions with arguments
 ```c++
 #include <iostream>
 #include "test.hpp"